ShubhamP1028/Development-Metrics-Chatbot/README.md

 # 🌍 Global Development Insights Chatbot

-A conversational AI chatbot that translates natural language questions into SQL queries and retrieves data from a MySQL database on global development indicators.
-Built using Flask, MySQL, and custom NLP logic.
+A conversational AI chatbot that translates natural language questions into SQL queries and retrieves data from a MySQL database of global development indicators.
+It is developed using Flask, MySQL, and proprietary NLP logic.

 ![Chatbot Preview](https://img.shields.io/badge/Flask-2.x-blue?logo=flask)
 ![License](https://img.shields.io/badge/license-MIT-green)